I tried setting up correlation between traces and logs in CloudWatch Application Signals

 }

-Personally, I'd like to disable this feature.
+Personally, I'd prefer to disable this feature.

-I'm concerned about Logs Insights billing when there's a large volume of logs flowing through log groups starting with /ecs/.
-Since it's using filter @message like "<trace ID>" to search the entire log message body, field indexing won't be effective.
+There are billing concerns for Logs Insights if large volumes of logs are flowing through log groups starting with /ecs/.
+Since it's using filter @message like "<traceID>" to search the entire message body, field indexing won't be effective.

 If anyone knows how to opt out of including log groups starting with /ecs/ in log correlation, I'd appreciate the information.